-Bruce graduated from the University of Rhode Island in 1969 and has a Masters in Business Administration from Bernard Baruch College which was received in 1973.
+He graduated from the University of Rhode Island in 1969 and earned his MBA from Bernard Baruch College in 1973.

-Bruce has two daughters and is married to Cynthia Sherman.
+Bruce has two daughters and four grandchildren, and is married to Cynthia Sherman.

-Upon graduation from law school, Cynthia commenced her career as an associate at Clifford Chance (formerly, Rogers & Wells), a large New York law firm.
+Upon graduation from law school, Cynthia commenced her law career at Rogers & Wells in New York.
 She was promoted to partner in 1992.
-She was a corporate partner for eight years, specializing in transactions involving intellectual property ownership, acquisition and transfer.
+She was a corporate partner for eight years, specializing in transactions involving intellectual property ownership, acquisition and transfer, retiring in 2000.